-The CrossFire™ CNC plasma table was designed as a hobby-level machine to accept a wide variety of available plasma cutters on the market today.
+The CrossFire™ CNC plasma tables were designed to accept a wide variety of available plasma cutters.
 The only hard requirement is that the plasma cutter must not use a High Frequency start mechanism in order to initiate the plasma arc.
 These style of plasma cutters are strictly forbidden for use on the CrossFire™ machine because the High Frequency arc can cause permanent damage to the machine’s electronics components.

 Splicing into the torch trigger wires may or may not violate your plasma cutter’s warranty.
 It is your responsibility to check with your plasma cutter manufacturer regarding the terms of the warranty and whether or not executing the splicing procedure violates those terms.
 Langmuir Systems will not be held responsible for warranty violations.

 Completing the procedure requires opening up the cabinet of your plasma cutter power supply which will expose you to high voltage and high amperage electrical components.
 It is your responsibility to make sure that all work is done safely and with the power disconnected.
 If you have any doubts regarding your ability to safely perform this work, we strongly urge you to solicit the services of a professional electrician.
 Langmuir Systems will not be held responsible for any injury or death resulting from the incorrect or unsafe execution of this procedure.